 Annual Financial Report

 Annually, by December 1, cities must submit their Annual Financial Report to the State Auditor.
 This report summarizes the City’s financial position at the end of the previous fiscal year.

 The annual budget process projects the City's financial position and the dollars needed to provide services to the citizens of Clive.
 The budget report is required to be filed annually with the County Auditor as well as the Iowa Department of Management by March 15.

 Prior to the budget filing in March each year the City Council performs a budget development process through various budget workshops and meetings in January and February.
-The process for the FY 2017-2018 Operating Budget to start July 1, 2017 will include information on all the City's operations and fund accounts.
+The process for the FY 2018-2019 Operating Budget that starts July 1, 2018 includes information on all the City's operations and fund accounts.

-Starting July 1, 2017, the approved budget maintains the city's property tax levy of $10.14, serving as one of the lowest city property tax rates in the Metro Area.
-The budget seeks to deliver on the City Council's many action items identified in their strategic plan, which is annually updated and reviewed each year.
+FY 2018-2019 Budget HighlightsDuring the March 8 meeting, the Clive City Council adopted their operating budget for Fiscal Year 2018-2019.
+Starting July 1, 2018, the newly approved budget maintains the City’s property tax levy of $10.14, serving as one of the lowest City property tax rates in the Metro Area.
+The budget seeks to deliver on the City Council’s many action items identified in their strategic plan, which is annually updated and reviewed each year.

 Mayor Scott Cirksena was happy with this year’s budget process noting, “Every year we continue to hone our budget process to make sure we are looking many years into the future to be the best financial stewards of Clive taxpayer dollars, making Clive the best deal in the metro to live, raise a family and operate a business.”